epixjava/opietoolkitplus/README.md

 OR

-Run the opie toolkit from the op1REpacker tool.
+Run the opie toolkit from the op1REpackerGUI tool.

 In the terminal window
 enter one of the following commands;
-"Backup"
+"Backup",
-"Restore"
+"Restore",
-"Rip"
+"Rip",
-"Storage"
+"Storage",
-"Eject"
+"Eject",
 "Verify"

 An "opie" folder is created in your users folder.
 Your backups and rips will be saved there.